This easy camping recipe makes the best skillet cookies. Our kids request that we make cookies over the campfire every single day that we are camping!

 Last time that we made these skillet cookies we had a large group of boys hovering around the campsite who were all ready to dig in with their own forks!
 They are perfect for feeding a crowd!

-If you have made theses skillet cookies, please give them a five star review and help me share them on Facebook and Pinterest!
+If you love this skillet cookies recipe, please give it a five star review and share it on Facebook and Pinterest so others can enjoy it too.

 The Best Skillet Cookies